What Is The Best Form of Intermittent Fasting For Cutting Weight

 There has yet to be a study where human beings have been put in laboratory conditions, and different IF methods compared.
 As interesting as this study would be, in many ways, the conclusions may not be as useful as initially anticipated.
 That’s simply because we don’t live in laboratories.
 Being able to stick to the diet without being locked in a laboratory is also vital to the analysis and success of any diet.

-Which IF Method Is Best For Weight Loss?
+Which IF Method Is Best For Cutting Weight?

 A word of caution, IF is not recommended for people with a history of eating disorders, and could trigger a relapse.
 In addition, more severe methods of IF could lead to binge eating, yo-yo dieting, and eating disorders in otherwise healthy people.